rj-since-2000/CloudFeed/README.md

 # CloudFeed

-A new messaging(texts and images) application with multiple contacts and groups using Flutter
+A realtime messaging(texts and images) application with multiple contacts and groups using Flutter

 # SnapShots